celinaLind/chitty-chat/README.md

 ## To do:

+- Fix Runtime Error found if you are on a specific channels page and you delete said channel
+  - when channel is deleted return to default channel page
 - Fix the DM button
   - Click btn > if there is a dm with both users take current user to the dm page > if not create a new dm page
 - Remove/change attachment before message is sent